+PART C

-Part C - Permits/Temporary and Occasional Use Notices
+Permits/Temporary and Occasional Use Notices

-The Gambling Act 2005 introduced a range of permits for gambling.
+Note for information: The Gambling Act 2005 introduced a range of permits for gambling.
 Permits are required when premises provide a gambling facility but either the stakes and prizes are very low or gambling is not the main function of the premises.